 Unity requires everyone’s participation; we must together agree to live in

-matter of weeks after everything useful was taken from him.
+has been taken from him.
 Unity requires the

-participation of everyone to come into agreement as to how they will behave as
+participation of everyone to come into agreement as how to behave in a group and how

-a group and how they will react when offended by the brethren.
+to react when offended by others.
 Things happen;

-flesh that there is a better way.
-If they are born of God, it is possible to
+mistreating us are born of God, it is possible to

 (95i) Thy kingdom come